CaptainFest/Magic_treasure/README.md

  • if outside the labyrinth: the distance to the closest outer wall of the labyrinth, in meters.<br>
  • if inside the labyrinth: the length of the shortest path to the treasure, avoiding the cubic blocks.<br>
 Unfortunately, the artifact does not know that it is activated in the air, and returns the distance to the treasure as if it fell down and lies on the ground.
-That’s how magic works, you know.
+That’s how magic works, you know.<br>
 Find the treasure!